A survey of generative AI adoption and perceived productivity among scientists who program: Introduction

-While studies directly targeting scientific programmers' usage of genAI tools are limited, there is literature addressing how programmers broadly work with genAI tools, programming practices in scientific settings, and the adoption of genAI in their day-to-day research activities.
+While studies directly targeting scientific programmers' use of genAI tools are limited, a broader literature addresses how programmers generally work with genAI tools, the state of development practices in scientific settings, and the adoption of genAI in research more broadly.
+We briefly review each in turn.